VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 # Implementation Details

-This section describes some of the significant features of the implementation of the orders and reservations bounded context that are described in this chapter.
+This section describes some of the significant features of the implementation of the Orders and Registrations bounded context that are described in this chapter.
 You may find it useful to have a copy of the code so you can follow along.
 You can download a copy of the code from the repository on github: [mspnp/cqrs-journey-code][repourl].